standardhealth/argo-docs/docs/studies.md

 [4] There may be local value sets/groupers for laboratory tests to detect SARS-CoV-2.
 Only PCR and NAAT tests with qualitative results should be considered for this purpose.
 See [C19HCC SARS-CoV-2 Qualitative Laboratory Test](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1032.109/definition) and [C19HCC SARS-related Qualitative Laboratory Test]() for details on inclusions and exclusions.<br/>
 [5] Laboratory order date can be used when specimen collection date is not available<br/>
 [6] Serves a confirmation that hospital admission is related to COVID-19 infection (as opposed to broken arm, etc.)<br/>
-[7] May not be accessible to all data partners
+[8] ICU flowsheet data may not be accessible to all data partners